 - No Swastikas: Played with.
-His iconic military outfit initially had a "swastika" on it to invoke Putting on the Reich, but it's a reversed one that's a peace symbol in Hindu.
+His iconic military outfit initially had a "swastika" on it to invoke Putting on the Reich, but it's a reversed one that's a peace symbol in Hindu, the Manji.
 Later on when his outfit can be unlocked again, it's an Iron Cross instead.

-- Nuke 'em: One of the tank parts in 2 is a nuke.
-He then gets a nuke for a Limit Break in 3 (and it's expected to use this on low level enemies close to maximum level for one of the damage medals).
+- Nuke 'em: One of the tank parts in 2 is a nuke, which is an instant Total Party Kill if it goes off.
+He then gets a nuke for a Limit Break in 3 onwards (and it's expected to use this on low-level enemies close to maximum level for one of the damage medals).

-- Pragmatic Hero: Justifies his constant petty theft as necessary resource-acquisition.
-Matt just steals because he wants the shiny objects.
+- Pragmatic Hero: Justifies his constant petty theft as necessary resource-acquisition, unlike Matt, who just steals because he wants the shiny objects.

 - Revolvers Are Just Better: His Weapon of Choice is a gunblade with a revolver built into the handle.

-- Wave Motion Gun: His Smart Bomb attack in Bullet Heaven.
+- His bomb attack in the Bullet Heaven games.

 - Action Girl: Her damage potential doesn't quite match Natalie's, but she's still an extremely competent fighter.

-- Ambiguously Bi / Ambiguously Gay: Possibly with regards to Natalie.
+- Possibly with regards to Natalie.
 Her first thought upon seeing her is "Wow, she's really pretty!", and she later strikes up an...
 "Interesting" discussion about Natz's Gag Boobs, (culminating with her muttering under her breath that she wanted to touch them).
 It made even the usually oblivious Matt feel uncomfortable.

-- Archer Archetype: Wields a bow that can be used to fire off lightning, fire, water, and ice arrows.
+- Archer Archetype: Wields a bow that can be used to fire off arrows made of lightning, ice, water etc.

 - Blow You Away: A few of her magic spells conjure up gusts of wind, and eventually, tornadoes to attack enemies.